austinwebdeveloper/alexa-skill-notifications/README.md

 # alexa-skill-notifications

-Need to create a simple Alexa Skill and AWS Lambda function, which will be used in this.
+Create a simple Alexa Skill and AWS Lambda function, which will be used in this.

-This following things briefly describes how to create Alexa Skill and its backend on AWS Lambda function.
+The following things briefly describes how to create Alexa Skill and its backend on AWS Lambda function.
 Prerequisite - accounts, created in Amazon Developer Console and AWS Management Console.

 **Create Alexa Skill**